cscsCSCScscs/pyodbc/Module.md

 ### native_uuid

-A Boolean that determines whether SQL_GUID columns are returned as text (`False`, the default) or `uuid.UUID` (True) objects.
+A Boolean that determines whether SQL_GUID columns, e.g. UNIQUEIDENTIFIER or UUID, are returned as text (with `False`, the default) or as `uuid.UUID` objects (with `True`).
 The default is False for backwards compatibility, but this may change in a future release.

 ### pooling